ava-labs/avalanche-docs/docs/nodes/maintain/avalanchego-config-flags.md

 Origins to allow on the HTTP port.
 Defaults to `*` which allows all origins.
 Example:
 `"https://*.avax.network https://*.avax-test.network"`

+#### `--http-allowed-hosts` (string)

+List of acceptable host names in API requests.
+Provide the wildcard (`'*'`) to accept requests from all hosts.
+API requests where the `Host` field is empty or an IP address will always be accepted.
+An API call whose HTTP `Host` field isn't acceptable will receive a 403 error code.
+Defaults to `localhost`.

 ## IPCs

 #### `--ipcs-chain-ids` (string)